-Design Principles Design Solution DP1 To ensure that new development, once constructed, incorporates all the necessary approved acoustic insulation treatments and measures.
+Design Principles Design S Solution DP1 To ensure that new development, once constructed, incorporates all the necessary approved acoustic insulation treatments and measures.
 DS1 At Construction Certificate stage, there is to be written verification from an appropriately qualified acoustic expert that the noise mitigation measures approved as part of the development application have been incorporated into the detailed construction plans.
 DP2 To ensure that occupants of new buildings are informed about aircraft noise and how this affects the Victoria Road Precinct prior to purchasing a property.
 DS2 Prior to Occupation Certificate being issued final sign-off is to be obtained from an appropriately qualified acoustic consultant confirming that the building materials and acoustic treatments have been constructed in accordance with the detailed construction plans.
 DP3 To ensure that information about aircraft noise is readily available for residents, property and business owners within the Victoria Road Precinct.
 DS3 Aircraft Noise Information Packs are to be provided to any potential purchaser as part of the Contract of Sale.
 All Contracts of Sale are to include a clause that specifies that the prospective of purchaser has read and acknowledges the contents within the Aircraft Noise Information Pack.
-DP4 DP4 To encourage flexibility in the way that communal space and facilities are provided within new development.
+DP4 To encourage flexibility in the way that communal space and facilities are provided within new development.
 DS4 A community notice board is to be provided in the common lobby area for all residential flat buildings.
-An information notice about Aircraft Noise is to be provided on the community notice board at all times DS5 The Aircraft Noise Information Packs are to contain the following information: An explanatory note on aircraft noise and how it may affect living within the Victoria Road Precinct; An explanation of the policies and controls that govern aircraft noise;
+An information notice about Aircraft Noise is to be provided on the community notice board at all times DS5 The Aircraft Noise Information Packs are to contain the following information: • The airports hours of operation and likely times that aircraft noise will affect the Victoria Road Precinct; • Likely average number of aircraft movements per day;

-• An explanation of Sydney Airport's opreations and its relationship to the Victoria Road Precinct; The airports hours of operation and likely times that aircraft noise will affect the Victoria Road Precinct; • Likely average number of aircraft movements per day; • Aircraft noise affecting the Victoria Road Precinct; • A list of the material treatments used in the construction of the building; • A map of the current/latest ANEF Contours in relation to the site; • A plan of the apartment/building confirming the building materials and acoustic mitigation measures in accordance with the approved plans and documents.
-DS6 A copy of Pack is to applicatio the Draft Aircraft Noise Information be submitted with any development on for a new building.
+- Aircraft noise affecting the Victoria Road Precinct: - A list of the material treatments used in the construction of the building; - A map of the current/latest ANEF Contours in relation to the site; - A plan of the apartment/building confirming the building materials and acoustic mitigation measures in accordance with the approved plans and documents. - A signed declaration from an appropriately qualified acoustic expert that the building has been constructed in accordance with the approved noise mitigation measures as set out in the associated Development Approval.

+DS6 A copy of the Draft Aircraft Noise Information Pack is to be submitted with any development application for a new building.